Finding the Perfect Preschool

 Montessori Cons: Tends to be expensive.
 High staff to child ratio because of their education model.
 Not a lot of interaction with kids of their own age and sex…maybe 2-3 in their class.
 Must go every day at 8:30 a.m.; are you really ready for this schedule at age 2???
 There are years ahead of you when you will have to do this.
 Preschool of choice for high-powered moms…do you really need that kind of stress in your life?

 Nugget of Advice: If your child can not sit still on a very small square of carpet for at least 15 minutes at a stretch, then Montessori is not for you!
 Don’t take the rejection personally “that the school regrets there is no space for your child.”
 And also don’t read false hope in that message also!

 Cooperative Preschool Pros: You know exactly what happens every second of your child’s school day.
 If you are not the parent helper, then your mom friend is.
-You know who they play with, who cried, and who will likes what for snack.
-The teachers are tip top…they have to be as they are supervised by the most critical of bosses (i.e. moms) during their work day.
+You know who they play with, who cried, and who will like what for a snack.
+The teachers are tip-top…they have to be as they are supervised by the most critical of bosses (i.e. moms) during their workday.